International Socca Federation: Socca European Championship

 In 2023, The first Socca EuroCup took place in Chișinău, Moldova.
 Kazakhstan won 2-1 on penalties against Romania.
 13 teams participated.

 In 2024, the second Socca EuroCup took place in Chișinău, Moldova.
-Kazakhstan won against Croatia.
+Kazakhstan won 3-0 over against Croatia.

+In 2025, the third Socca EuroCup took place in Chișinău, Moldova, where Poland were victorious over France by 4-2.

+In 2026, Tirana, Albania hosted the SOCCA Euro.
+Holders Poland were knocked out by previous winners Kazakhstan.
+Spain were crowned champions after a 2-1 win over the Kazakhs.

 Socca Champions League

 The inaugural Socca Champions League tournament was held in October 2018 in Poreč, Croatia.
 Dynamik Toruń from Poland emerged as champions.
-A second Champions League was held in Maribor, Slovenia in September 2019.
+A second Champions League was held in Maribor, Slovenia, in September 2019.
 Slovenian side ARKO Kljucarovci beat Dynamik Toruń 4–2 in overtime.

+In 2025, the TUI Socca Champions League was held in Rethymno, Greece, in October 2025, where EXC Mobile Ochota from Warsaw, Poland, saw a 2-0 victory over German side, Eintracht Spandau.

+SOCCA Copa América

+The first SOCCA Copa América (Americup) took place in Cancún, Mexico, in 2024, with 16 teams participating.
+Mexico won the title after defeating the invited team, Hungary, 2-0 in the final.

+The second edition of the tournament was held in Rio de Janeiro in 2025.
+Mexico again won the title, this time defeating Brazil 2-1.

+The third edition is currently being held in Ciudad Juárez, Mexico.